The objectives of the Club are:-

 The aim of the Civil Engineers’ Club is to promote social and sporting activities amongst Civil Engineers and their families, whether working or retired, and to provide an opportunity to meet other Civil Engineers outside their working environment.

 The Flyer publicises the programme.
 It is produced at the beginning of each year and circulated to all members.
+The current Flyer can be downloaded from:

 The Club works closely with the ICE’s Regions, especially for national ICE events such as the Thomas Telford Golf Tournament.
 If there are a sufficient number of members in any particular area they can form a unit or branch with their own budget for promotion and administration costs, funded directly by the Club.